Tupolev Tu-22

 The Tupolev Tu-22 (Air Standardization Coordinating Committee name: Blinder) was the first supersonic bomber to enter production in the Soviet Union.
 Manufactured by Tupolev, the Tu-22 entered service with Long-Range Aviation and Soviet Naval Aviation in the 1960s.

-The aircraft was a disappointment, lacking both the speed and range that had been expected.
-It was also a difficult design to fly and maintain.
+The aircraft did not meet what was predicted of it, lacking both the speed and range that had been expected.
+It was also a difficult aircraft to fly and maintain.
 It was produced in small numbers, especially compared to the Tupolev Tu-16 it was designed to replace.
-The aircraft was later adapted for other roles, notably as the Tu-22R reconnaissance aircraft and as a carrier for the long-range Kh-22 antiship missile.
+The aircraft was later adapted for other roles, notably as the Tu-22R reconnaissance aircraft and as a carrier for the long-range Kh-22 anti-ship missile.

 Tu-22s were sold to other nations, including Libya and Iraq: Libyan Tu-22s were used against Tanzania and Chad, and Iraqi Tu-22s were used during the Iran–Iraq War.

 Development

 Previous efforts

 Andrei Tupolev's OKB-156 had successfully reverse engineered the Boeing B-29 Superfortress into the Tupolev Tu-4, while their suggestions to create a more advanced design were ignored as they fell from favour.
 In 1953, Stalin created OKB-23 under the direction of Vladimir Mikhailovich Myasishchev to build new long-range bomber designs, forming the bureaus by picking designers out of Tupolev's OKB-156.
 OKB-23 began development of the four-engined Myasishchev M-4 intercontinental jet bomber.

 To keep themselves in the bomber field, OKB-156 designed their own entry for a jet-powered bomber, the twin-engined Tupolev Tu-16 medium bomber.
 They were aware that the range of the design would not be enough to fill the intercontinental role of the M-4, and for this mission, they also proposed the four-turboprop Tupolev Tu-95.
 Ultimately neither the M-4 nor Tu-16 met their range requirements, leaving only the Tu-95 really able to carry out attacks against the US, with more limited performance.
 The M-4 was built only in small numbers, while the Tu-16 had much more widespread uses in a variety of roles.